codesmith-gmbh/logger/README.md

 As for the `info-c` macro, the `info-e` macro produces code that checks if the info log level is enabled and it guaranties that the json transformation happens exactly once.
-The json transformation is handled by the library `cheshire`.
+The json transformation is handled by the library `jsonista`.
 If the first argument is not a Throwable, the library will wrap a string representation of that value with `ex-info`.
 The library logs a warning in that case.